 For a carnivore so rare, painted dogs (Lycaon pictus) have many other English names, including African wild dog, painted wolf, Cape hunting dog and ornate wolf.

-The greatest threats to painted dog populations across Africa are humans and our ever-growing environmental footprint.
+Covering vast home ranges, the greatest threats to painted dog populations across Africa are humans and our ever-growing environmental footprint.
+Painted dogs are running out of space.

-Painted dogs are hugely vulnerable to human encroachment and agricultural expansion resulting in habitat fragmentation and increased conflict with human populations.
-With shrinking habitats and increasingly unsafe protected areas for the painted dog to thrive, population estimates are declining.
-Only 6,500 Painted Dogs remain across Africa in 39 sub-populations.
+With shrinking habitats and increasingly unsafe protected areas for the painted dog to thrive, population estimates are fast declining.
+Only 6,500 painted dogs remain across Africa in 39 sub-populations.

-Increased exposure to human settlements and domestic animals increases pack susceptibility to viral diseases, such as rabies and canine distemper, which can wipe out whole packs in one go, further threatening the survival of the African painted dog.
+Increased exposure to human settlements and domestic animals increases the pack’s susceptibility to conflict and diseases, such as rabies and canine distemper, which can wipe out whole packs in one go, further threatening the survival of the African painted dog.

-The David Shepherd Wildlife Foundation (DSWF) is helping to protect painted dogs in Zimbabwe.
-For over 20 years we’ve been funding immersive educational bush camps, alongside anti-poaching and dog protection teams, working on the front line of species protection and community engagement.
+David Shepherd Wildlife Foundation (DSWF) is helping to protect painted dogs in Zimbabwe.
+For over 20 years, we’ve been funding immersive educational bush camps, alongside anti-poaching teams, working on the front line of species protection and community engagement.